MSmusic9/JS-CCC/README.md

 # Why CCC?

-Because Cpl.js - best choose to make difficult animations, and Bar.js - best choose to make interesting games and a little bit work in 3D!
+Because Cpl.js - a good module to make difficult animations, and Bar.js - best choose to make interesting games and a little bit work in 3D!